Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning

-\citet{Pan2018RSS} constructed a \ac{CNN} that takes in RGB images and spits out control actions of throttle and steering angles for an autonomous vehicle.
-It was trained using \ac{DAgger} on data provided by an expert \ac{MPC} controller.
+\cite{Pan2018RSS} constructed a \ac{CNN} that takes in RGB images and spits out control actions of throttle and steering angles for an autonomous vehicle.
+It was trained using \ac{DAgger} algorithm \cite{DAgger} on data provided by an expert \ac{MPC} controller.
 While it can achieve aggressive driving targets and was shown to handle various lighting conditions on the same track, it in general does not generalize to brand new tracks.
 This is most likely due to the images creating a feature space not seen in training.
 While the last layers may not be able to choose the proper action, intermediate layers still perform some feature extraction.
-This feature extraction is further discussed in \cref{subsec:AIRL}.
+This feature extraction is further discussed in \Cref{subsec:AIRL}.

-\subsection{\acl{ACP}}
+\subsection{\acl{ACP} \cite{drews2019visual}}

-\citet{drews2019visual} provides a template \ac{NN} architecture and training procedure to try to generalize costmap prediction to new environments in a method we call \ac{ACP}.
-The concise description of this work is to create a \ac{NN} that can take in camera images and output a costmap used by a \ac{MPC} controller.
-The major contributions over \cite{Drews2017corl, Drews2019RAL} are using a \ac{Conv-LSTM} layer to maintain the spatial information of states close together in time as well as a softmax attention mechanism applied to sparsify the \ac{Conv-LSTM} layer.
-They show that the attention image mimics areas where humans focus when driving a vehicle, which provides evidence of a generalization technique similar to humans.
-The costmap generated by this \ac{NN} architecture is then provided to an \ac{MPPI} controller.
+The concise description of \cite{drews2019visual}, we call \acl{ACP} (\ac{ACP}), is to create a \ac{NN} that can take in camera images and output a costmap used by a \ac{MPC} controller, \ac{MPPI}.
 By separating the perception and low-level control into two robust components, this system can be more resilient to small errors in either.
 Their final model is trained on a mixture of real datasets of a simple racetrack as well as simulation datasets from a more complex track.
-The full system is then able to drive around the real world version of the complex track in an aggressive fashion without crashing.
+The full system is then able to drive around the real-world version of the complex track in an aggressive fashion without crashing.
 It is the most generalized method for achieving autonomous driving in new environments that the authors of this paper have found in the literature.